neechbear/dotfiles-example/README.md

 ## Installation

-  1. First, fork this repository to your own GitHub account.
+  1. First, fork this repository to your own GitHub account, or your preferred Git hosting solution (GitLab, PasteBin, Gogs etc).

   2. Optionally (reccomended), set the repository to be private.